abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authentification-rules.md

 }
 ```

 If the source IP address belongs to AS number `3215`, the label `orangenetwork` is applied.
-You can build filters for your own AS number to allow or deny access.
+You can build filters based on your own AS number to selectively allow or deny access.